kalistamp/daily_py/OSINT/SOCIALS.md

 ### Telegram :

 *  Collections of tools for gathering information on telegram accounts: [Telegram](https://start.me/p/YaOYnJ/telegram-osint)
+*  A search engine to find highly specialised chatbots for all occasions: [BOTS](https://chatbottle.co/bots/telegram)

 * Handy way to read Russian channels about OSINT/cybersecurity: